<> <> <> <>

 By now you're probably thinking, who on Earth came up with the name widow’s peak?
 It was the English, actually.

-Back in the 18th-century, it was an English tradition for female widows to wear black pointed hoods while mourning their husbands' death.
+Back in the 18th century, it was an English tradition for female widows to wear black pointed hoods while mourning their husbands' deaths.

 Both men and women can be born with a widow's peak hairline, although it is usually less noticeable in women because they are more likely to style their hair in a way that conceals it.